LLNL/lbann/docs/running_lbann.rst

     module load lbann

-.. note:: This will *not* work if LBANN has been built with :bash:`scripts/build_lbann_lc.sh` or with the Spack developer build process.
+.. warning:: This will *not* work if LBANN has been built with
+             :bash:`scripts/build_lbann_lc.sh` or with the Spack
+             developer build process.

 + LBANN includes a modulefile that updates :bash:`PYTHONPATH`: